Dev0233/Task_Manager/README.md

 # Task Manager
-A simple task manager app built using React.
+A simple task manager app built using React and Redux.

+### Note:
+This app works exactly same as the [React task Manager](https://github.com/aayush301/React-task-manager/) except the fact that this one uses Redux store for state management in contrast to the other one which simply uses React's Context API + useContext hook + useReducer hook for the same.

 ## Features
 - New tasks can be added.